 The Jharkhand jinx: No CM has returned for a second term

 New Delhi, Dec 24: The jinx in Jharkhand continued with no chief minister getting a second term.
-While Raghubar Das failed to break the jinx, he however earned the distinction of becoming the first chief minister of the state carved out of Bihar in 2000 to complete a full five year term.
+While Raghubar Das failed to break the jinx, he, however, earned the distinction of becoming the first chief minister of the state carved out of Bihar in 2000 to complete a full five-year term.

 Uddhav Thackeray congratulates JMM-led alliance for Jharkhand poll win

-Munda's government however fell on September 19 2006, following which Madhu Koda became the CM and served until August 27 2008.
-Soren then returned to power, but remained in office only until January 19 2009 before President's rule was imposed.
+Munda's government, however, fell on September 19, 2006, following which Madhu Koda became the CM and served until August 27, 2008.
+Soren then returned to power but remained in office only until January 19, 2009, before President's rule was imposed.

 People of Jharkhand have given clear majority to JMM/Cong/RJD, says Hemant Soren

-On July 13 20133, Hemant Soren became the CM, but he demoted office after the elections, the results of which were announced on December 28 2014.
-Following this Das became the CM and he managed to complete his full five year term before losing the elections on Monday.
+On July 13, 2013, Hemant Soren became the CM, but he demoted office after the elections, the results of which were announced on December 28, 2014.
+Following this Das became the CM and he managed to complete his full five-year term before losing the elections on Monday.